nhorro/tensorflow-crack-classification/README.md

 # Crack classification with Tensorflow/Keras

-This is part of [project](https://github.com/nhorro/nuclear-plant-crack-inspection-pipeline) that attempts to reproduce the paper *Deep Learning-based Crack Detection Using Convolutional Neural Network and Naıve Bayes Data Fusion.* [1]
+This is repository is part of [the nuclear plant crack inspection processing pipeline](https://github.com/nhorro/nuclear-plant-crack-inspection-pipeline) that attempts to reproduce the paper *Deep Learning-based Crack Detection Using Convolutional Neural Network and Naıve Bayes Data Fusion.* [1]

 Two CNN models for crack detection are implemented in Tensorflow/Keras.
 A very simple model to test the workflow on low-end computers (that we call SimpleNet) and the model from the original paper (which we call CrackNet).

-Any of these models is then used inside a service that takes an image as an input, scans it for cracks, and returns a list of the bounding boxes with the probabilities of each being a crack.
-The *CNNDetector* in the following nuclear plant inspection processing pipeline can be implemented as a consumer of this service.
+Any of these models is then embedded in the CNNDetector component that takes an image as an input, scans it for cracks, and returns a list of the bounding boxes with the probabilities of each being a crack.
+The *CNNDetector* in the following nuclear plant inspection processing pipeline can be implemented by locally instancing the tensorflow executor or consuming the model as as service.

 ![Nuclear Plant Inspection Processing Pipeline](doc/assets/nuclear-plant-crack-inspection-pipeline-1.png)

 #### SimpleNET trained on cracks dataset